-Although I would love to show some great projects that I worked on this weekend, I didn't have any free time to dedicate to my projects except for the fabric I bought.
-So, I decided that I should at least show how I organize and store my fabrics.
+Although I would love to show some great projects that I worked on this weekend, I didn't have any free time to dedicate to my projects except to the fabric I bought.
+So, I decided that I should at least show how I organize and store my fabrics!

 What you will need: